unibz-core/security-archimate/docs/Terminology.md

 <!-- TOC --><a name="security-designer"></a>
 ### 19. Security Designer

-> An agent responsible for the introduction of a Security Mechanism.
+> A *Security Designer* is an agent responsible for the introduction of a Security Mechanism.

 In ArchiMate, a *Security Designer* is represented as Business Role stereotyped with «SecurityDesigner».
 Normally, it is associated with a «ControlMeasure» element and assigned to the implementation of a *Security Mechanism*.
 A *Security Designer* is a role playing by a person or department, not a job.